 8. Yogurt and Fruit Topped with Granola: Chop up an apple and some walnuts and top with plain live-culture yogurt and a drizzle of maple syrup.
 Sprinkle with homemade or high quality store-bought granola.
 Serve.
 It’s like having a fruit salad for breakfast.

 9. Italian Breakfast Skewers: We adore this recipe.
 It does take more time, however, so do it on a less hectic morning.
 My 5-year-old loves them!

-10. Black Bean and Egg Burrito: We love these for breakfast, lunch or dinner.
+10. Breakfast Burrito Bowl: We love these for breakfast, lunch or dinner.
 They are protein- and flavor-packed.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.